 - Helpful Solutions

 Starting in Firefox 23, if a secure page includes certain types of insecure content, Firefox blocks the insecure content and a shield icon will appear in the address bar as you have already seen.
-See this article for more information about the new mixed content blocker: How does content that isn't secure affect my safety?
+See this article for more information about the new mixed content blocker: Mixed content blocking in Firefox

 To temporarily allow the mixed content to be displayed:

 - Click the shield icon in the address bar and choose Disable Protection on This Page from the dropdown menu. (hasnt worked for you)

 To allow insecure content to be displayed in all secure pages, enter about:config in the address bar and double-click on this preference, to toggle it from true to false:

 You can also use this add-on instead, to toggle the preference: